julienrwe/dam-documentation/src/general.md

 <u>Today’s challenges</u>

-- **No digital native payment** : complex and costly solution not fiiting in a digital world
+- **No digital native payment** : complex and costly solution not fitting in a digital world

 - **Hard to maintain genuine trust with multiple partners** : need of centralized third-party authority